 3. Get an Overview of Your HubSpot Duplicates

 If you're not using Koalify, you can export your duplicates or all your records to gain insights.
 However, with Koalify, you can perform a free duplicate scan and utilize HubSpot views or reports to get a comprehensive picture of your duplicates.
-Key reports to consider include:

 - Source of Duplicates: Identify where your duplicates are coming from, such as manual entries, integrations, imports, or forms.